Healthdirect Free Australian health advice you can count on.

 • wear shoes that fit properly

-• trim your nails properly — briefly soak your foot in warm water before trimming, and make sure you cut straight across, without tapering or rounding the corners or cutting them too short
+• trim your nails properly — briefly soak your foot in warm water before trimming.
+Make sure you cut straight across.
+Do not taper or round the corners.
+Do not cut toenails too short.

-People with diabetes or persistent foot problems should see a podiatrist regularly for routine foot checks and nail care.
+If you have diabetes or persistent foot problems should see a health professional regularly.
+A podiatrist will do routine foot checks and nail care.

 Learn more here about the development and quality assurance of healthdirect content.